Manifold

 proposals.

-~ So far, Manifold Books has organized shows/projects with: Steve Kado, Clem Edwards, Rosemary Mayer,
+~So far, Manifold Books has organized shows/projects with: Francisca Khamis Giacoman, Steve Kado, Clem Edwards, Rosemary Mayer,

 Natalia Papaeva,